-This proxy statement and the enclosed proxy card are being furnished in connection with the solicitation of proxies by our board of directors, or the Board, for use at the 2019 Annual Meeting of Stockholders of Leap Therapeutics, Inc., or the Annual Meeting, to be held on Tuesday, June 11, 2019 at 11:00 a.m., eastern time, at the offices of Morgan, Lewis & Bockius LLP, One Federal Street, Boston, Massachusetts 02110 USA, and at any adjournment or postponement thereof.
-You are entitled to vote if you are a stockholder of record as of the close of business on April 26, 2019.
+As always, we encourage you to vote your shares in advance of the Annual Meeting.
+You are entitled to vote if you are a stockholder of record as of the close of business on April 21, 2022.
 As used in this proxy statement, the terms "Leap," "we," "us," and "our" mean Leap Therapeutics, Inc. unless the context indicates otherwise.